sommalia/moco-wrapper/docs/source/getting_started/authentication.rst

 .. note::

-    Note that you authenticate in this way an extra request will be sent, before you try to request any actual ressources of the api, for obtaining authentication.
+    If you authenticate in this way an extra request will be sent, before you try to request any actual ressources of the api, for obtaining valid authentication.